Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference

 In this contribution, we have deliberately neglected the behavior of the schemes close to the initial time $\timevariable = 0$.
-It is dictated by the choice of initial datum for the non conserved moments, which is not unique for \lbm schemes since $\velocitynumber > \consmomentsnumber$ but one only knows the $\consmomentsnumber$ conserved moments at $\timevariable = 0$, being the initial datum of the macroscopic PDEs to be solved.
+It is dictated by the choice of initial datum for the non-conserved moments, which is not unique for \lbm schemes since $\velocitynumber > \consmomentsnumber$ but one only knows the $\consmomentsnumber$ conserved moments at $\timevariable = 0$, being the initial datum of the target PDEs to be solved.
 The interested reader can consult \cite{van2009smooth, rheinlander2007analysis} for more information on this topic.

-Let us sketch the main ideas of the proofs of \Cref{thm:FirstOrder} and \Cref{thm:SecondOrder}: \begin{itemize} \item The result of \Cref{prop:ReductionFiniteDifferenceNGeq1Old} has allowed to eliminate the non-conserved moments from the discrete scheme, thus has completed the step represented by a vertical arrow in \Cref{fig:PlanOfTheWork}.
+Let us sketch the main ideas of the proofs of \Cref{thm:AcousticScaling} and \Cref{thm:DiffusiveScaling}: \begin{itemize} \item The result of \Cref{prop:ReductionFiniteDifferenceNGeq1Old} has allowed to eliminate the non-conserved moments from the discrete scheme, thus has completed the step represented by a vertical arrow in \Cref{fig:PlanOfTheWork}.
 Contrarily to the existing approaches, we do not need (and we cannot, see \Cref{rem:FromKineticToMacroscopic}) to estimate the Taylor expansions of the non-conserved moments. \item We benefit from the clever formulation from \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis instead of that of \Cref{prop:ReductionFiniteDifferenceNGeq1Old}.
 Indeed, considering $\asymptotictimeshiftoperator \matricial{\identity} - \asymptoticschememoments_{\indiceconserved} \asymtoticequivalence \timeshiftoperator \matricial{\identity} - \schememoments_{\indiceconserved}$, we are allowed to write, for every $\indiceconserved \in \integerinterval{1}{\consmomentsnumber}$